 With new wireless Audio-Technica headphones constantly arriving on my desk, I’m beginning to lose track.
 And the ANC500BT looks a lot like the other Audio-Technica models I’ve tested in this price range.
 But for 100 bucks, noise cancellation is what separates these cans from the rest.
 Usually, this feature is reserved for pricier headphones.
 But Audio-Technica has decided to implement it into a more affordable package.
 So, how effective are these noise-cancelling headphones, and do they sound any good?
 Let’s find out in this Audio-Technica ATH-ANC500BT Review.

-Audio-Technica ATH-ANC500BT Review
+Review Audio-Technica ATH-ANC500BT Headphones

 IN the BOX